Move over, Buffy the Vampire Slayer. Sometimes we want to be the vampire, not fight against them.

-While nearly all of the Castlevania games have you going up against Dracula, perhaps the most notorious vampire in media, Castlevania: Symphony of the Night also has you playing as one.
+While nearly all games in the Castlevania series have you going up against Dracula, perhaps the most notorious vampire in media, Castlevania: Symphony of the Night also has you playing as one.
 It’s undoubtedly one of the best vampire games ever made.

 There are many ways to play Castlevania: Symphony of the Night.
 You can get a physical copy of the original PlayStation release, but it’s now very expensive.
 The easiest way is to purchase Castlevania Requiem on PS4, which bundles Symphony of the Night and Rondo of Blood together.
-If you’d rather play on Xbox, the Xbox 360 version is playable on Xbox One and Xbox Series X/S.
+If you’d rather play on Xbox, the Xbox 360 version is backwards compatible on modern Xbox consoles.

 When the developer of Life is Strange announced that its next game would be an action RPG about a vampire in London, we were very much intrigued by how it would turn out.

 Vampyr, as it’s called, turned out to be a very good vampire game indeed.
 Of all the games on this list, it’s perhaps the only one in which you truly feel a like creature of the night, dependent on blood to maintain and develop your powers.
+It puts you in control of protagonist Jonathan Reid, an educated man coming to terms with his new life as a vampire.
 It’s also the best looking too, which should come as no surprise given that it’s the newest.